-Opened in August 1963 by the national organisation, Youth Ventures Ltd., the aim of the Wheelhouse was to provide a space for young people to congregate.
+Opened in August 1963 by the national organisation, Youth Ventures Ltd., the aim of the Wheelhouse was to provide a space for young people to congregate and socialise.
 Consisting of a coffee shop, a games room, a hairdressing and beauty salon, a motorcycle workshop and large dance hall with stage, the Wheelhouse opened as a venue on Monday 9th September 1963 with Dave La Kaz and the G Men.
-In 1966 it was taken over by the council and re-branded the Number Ten Club on Saturday 17th December with a gig by The Bossmen, however, it reverted back to the Wheelhouse on 15th September 1967 with The Palmer James Group and The Bossmen again, plus a personal appearance by Frankie Vaughan.
+In 1966 it was taken over by the Bournemouth Corporation and re-branded the Number Ten Club on Saturday 17th December with a gig by The Bossmen.
+However, it reverted back to the Wheelhouse on 15th September 1967 with The Palmer James Group and The Bossmen again, plus a personal appearance by Frankie Vaughan.
 In 1981 the lease ran out and the Wheelhouse, which was now predominately a bikers club, moved to the crypt of St. Peters church until the club folded in 1989.
 The original site was eventually demolished and replaced by an apartment block.

 White Hart, 61 Barrack Road Christchurch

 Home to a folk club in the mid sixties.
-The former pub is now a dental practice.
+The former pub is now an apartment block (see below).